ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 the abstract stating the mechanism is only being proposed for controlled environments.
-The abstract specifies environments where the Quick-Start request could give false positives (and therefore would be unsafe to deploy).
-The abstract also specifies environments where packets containing the Quick-Start request could be dropped in the network; in such an environment, Quick-Start would not be unsafe to deploy, but deployment would still not be recommended because it could cause unnecessary delays for the connections attempting to use Quick-Start.
+The abstract specifies environments where the Quick-Start request could give false positives (and therefore would be unsafe for incremental deployment where some routers forward, but do not process the option).
+The abstract also specifies environments where packets containing the Quick-Start request could be dropped in the network; in such an environment, Quick-Start would not be unsafe to deploy, but deployment would not be recommended because it could lead to unnecessary delays for the connections attempting to use Quick-Start.
+The Quick-Start method is discussed as an example in {{?RFC9049}}.

 For authors of alternate congestion control schemes who are not ready to bring their congestion control mechanisms to the IETF for